otto-de/api-guidelines/api-guidelines/rest/http/headers/rules/should-follow-concurrenct-update-pattern-with-if-umodified-since-header.md

 ---
-type: SHOULD
 id: R000073
 ---

-# follow concurrent update pattern with `If-Unmodified-Since` header
+# SHOULD follow concurrent update pattern with `If-Unmodified-Since` header

 If an API implements concurrency control via the `Last-Modified` header, clients should follow this pattern.
 This means, a client should send a received `Last-Modified` timestamp using the `If-Unmodified-Since` header.